dwight9339/timebox/README.md

     - Show the task’s name
     - Display remaining time
     - Show list of “definition of done (DoD)” conditions for the task
+        - DoD condition labels are shown red until they are checked off and turn green
     - Alerts user when they are approaching (< 5 mins) the end of their time box:
       - Remaining time label turns red
-      - DoD condition labels turn green when they are checked off
-      - DoD condition labels turn red when the time dips below 5 minutes and they aren’t yet checked off

 - Manages task presets:
     - Save new task presets
     - Update existing presets